ArturRejment/blog-api/README.md

 # Blog API
 An API for simple blog built with Django, Django Rest Framework and Postgres database.
-User authorization is provided by Djoser.
+User authentication is provided by Djoser.

 API Endpoints allow to sign up and sing in, view all posts and comments, browse comments for specific post, like posts and comments.